 - See whether there’s any video from a security camera or traffic camera that captured your collision.
 If so, you’ll have a record of what happened leading up to it.
 One of the most essential recordings of what happened during an accident is security footage, which cannot be manipulated.
 Depending on the severity of your injuries, your lawyer may do a traffic camera search or analyze security film from neighboring businesses if you were involved in a car accident.

 - Consult with experts: You may require the services of an expert witness to testify about your accident in certain situations.
 It’s possible that the shop may try to argue that the ground you slid on didn’t cause your injuries, in which case an expert witness can assist show how the accident happened and what happened to you as a result.
 Medical malpractice cases often require evidence from an expert witness, who can assist reconstruct the events of a vehicle accident or describe the quality of medical treatment you should have received.

-3: Start a Claim
+3: Big Chad Law will start a Claim

 It is your lawyer’s job to submit a claim for compensation with your accident’s liable insurance companies after hearing your version of events and gathering any proof.
 One claim may be necessary in a simple situation like a car collision when only the other driver is at fault.
 When there are many parties at fault in a serious accident, you may have to file individual claims against each of them.